Oklahoma Baptist University: Mascot

-The "Ka-Rip" spirit chant was introduced by Fred McCaulley (Class of 1920) in 1918.
-It is repeated often and rapidly by OBU fans during sporting events, and memorization of "Ka-rip!" is an important part of OBU new student orientation.

-School song

-"Hymn to Alma Mater" became the official school song in 1939.
-Dean Warren M. Angell composed the music and Mary Ann Tisinger wrote the words.

 Welcome Week, Beanies and The Walk

 "Welcome Week" is OBU's program of orientation for all new students prior to the start of the fall semester.
 New students are given a green and gold beanie that is worn throughout welcome week, taught the Ka-rip! spirit chant and the school song, and introduced to college life.
 Students also engage in a "Serve Shawnee" service project.
 On the night before classes begin, new students participate in "The Walk" from the Oval to Raley Chapel, mirroring the walk taken on graduation day.

 Beanies and the traditions concerning them have varied over the years, but the tradition of recognizing and welcoming new students to campus has been revived yearly for over 90 years.
 The tradition began in the 1919–1920 school year when the incoming freshmen students were the first to wear the beanies and the beanies were worn for a full year as a sign of penance.
 By 1925, the OBU student handbook stated that freshmen were required to wear their "Greencaps" on campus from the beginning of fall semester until Thanksgiving.
 In 1933, the student handbook said that freshmen were required to wear the "Greencaps" until the final home football game.
 At halftime of the final game, freshmen were permitted to burn their beanies.
 In 1968, freshmen were supposed to wear beanies between 7 o'clock a.m. and 11 o'clock p.m. while on campus during "Welcome Week".
 If the freshmen won the "Freshmen-Upperclassmen Tug-O-War", then they could dispose of their beanies.
 If they lost the contest, then they had to wear their beanies for another week.